stride3d/stride-docs/en/contributors/website/content.md

 Replace `YYYY-MM-DD` with the date of the post and `post-title` with the title of the post.

+> [!IMPORTANT]
-⚠️**Important SEO Note:** Ensure the file title includes essential keywords related to your post's content.
+> **SEO Note:** Ensure the file title includes essential keywords related to your post's content.
 This is crucial as the file title dictates the URL of the post, which plays a significant role in search engine optimization (SEO).

 ### Post Front Matter